gpspake/grunterie/README.md

   * `scss/app.scss`: Application styles go here (Probably no need to mess with this.)
   * `scss/style.scss`: Theme styles go here (Copied from Reverie with Compass stuff commented out.)

+#Using Compass

+If you want to use Compass, Grunterie comes with the [grunt-compass-contrib](https://github.com/gruntjs/grunt-contrib-compass) plugin.

+To use Compass, you'll need to make sure the compass gem is installed (```gem install compass```) and uncomment a few sections in the gruntfile.js file.
+There are detailed instructions about what to comment and uncomment in the file.

+After that, just run `grunt`